Lab logo

 SISC in the News

 The SISC lab provides opportunities for undergraduate, masters, and doctoral students to engage in research activities.
 Some receive support through graduate assistantships or the Undergraduate Creative Activity and Research (UCARE) program at the University of Nebraska-Lincoln.
 Others complete research experiences as part of their coursework, and some even volunteer their time to be part of this work.
-Findings have been presented at the university's research fair each spring and summer, as well as regional, national, and international conferences.
+Findings have been presented at the university's research fair, as well as regional, national, and international conferences.

-Rahul Krishnamurthy successfully defended his dissertation titled A Mechanistic Model for Aero-Resistive Expiratory Muscle Strength TRAINING-Induced Brain Plasticity on Monday April 22nd.
+Rahul Krishnamurthy successfully defended his dissertation titled A Mechanistic Model for Aero-Resistive Expiratory Muscle Strength TRAINING-Induced Brain Plasticity in April 2024.
 Congratulations, Dr. Krishnamurthy!

 Lab members and alumni presented research at the 2024 Dysphagia Research Society Annual Meeting in San Juan in March 2024.